meathammer/DelawareBlockchain/README.md

 # DelawareBlockchain
-A Git Repo for all the Blockchain goings on in Delaware So I have made two contracts on the Ethereum testnet blockchain, I reccomend you connect with the Mist Ethereum Wallet as it is much easier than the command line version.
+A Git Repo for all the Blockchain goings on in Delaware.
+So I have made two contracts on the Ethereum testnet blockchain, I reccomend you connect with the Mist Ethereum Wallet as it is much easier than the command line version.
 All of the information I used to get to this point, including much the source code is located on https://www.ethereum.org/